 In fractal landscape structures, clusters are statistically self-similar at the percolation threshold over certain size-ranges.
 The cluster areas follow a probability distribution with a power-law tail \cite{19} at the percolation threshold.
 The physcist Korcak made this prediction, and the law is now known as Korcak's law \cite{20}.
 We wish to examine the applicability of Korcak's law to our distribution, wherein the statement of the law reads

-where $a$ represents the area of a cluster, $P(a)$ represents the probability of randomly selecting a cluster of size $a$, and $\beta$ is the scaling exponent.
+where $a$ represents the area of a cluster, $P(a)$ represents the probability of randomly selecting a cluster of size $A \geq a$, and $\beta$ is the scaling exponent.
 Tempering may occur as a result of deviations from the powerlaw above the percolation threshold \cite{21}.

 We plot the probabilities for March 2021 as a function of the cluster areas in Fig. \ref{15} at the percolation threshold for both resolutions, $180\times 360$ pixels on the left and $360\times 720$ pixels on the right.
 The data is plotted as the orange scatter points, and the power-law fit is represented by the blue line.
+For this we employ a least-squared fitting procedure for the logarithms of the data.
 We test for the quality of the fit by using the Kolmogorov-Smirnoff (KS) statistic.
 These values are stated in the plots below.
-As we can see, the fit to the data is close to perfect, with the KS statistic being approximately $1$ (up to machine precision) and the p-value being $0$.
+As we can see, the fit to the data is reasonable, with the KS statistic being approximately $1$ (up to machine precision) and the p-value being $0$.
 This verifies that our data is in agreement with Korcak's law.

 We also plot the scaling exponents for the data at the percolation threshold for all months of the year 2021 in Fig. \ref{14}.
 The blue markers show the scaling exponents for the $180\times 360$ pixel data and the orange dots show the same for the $360\times 720$ pixel data.
-The scaling exponents are not identical for each month at the two resolutions and there is no reason to believe that there should be a correspondence.
-The range exhibited by the scaling exponent is $\beta \in (1.6, 2.3)$.
+The scaling exponents are not identical for each month at the two resolutions, however, notably they seem to follow the same trend.
+The range exhibited by the scaling exponent is $\beta \in (1.6, 2.4)$.
 We have verified that in each case the KS statistic is very close to $1$ and the p-value is roughly $0$.